Toronto FC says it has not received a formal offer from China for Giovinco

 Bezbatchenko said the effects of the Chinese spending spree will be limited by the restrictions on the number of imports in the league.

 Giovinco is doing all right for himself in this hemisphere.
-The 30-year-old made US$7.115 million last season, second only in MLS to Orlando’s Kaka (US$7.167 million) and has three years left on his Toronto contact plus an option year.
+The 30-year-old made $7.1-million (U.S.) last season, second only in Major League Soccer to Orlando’s Kaka ($7.2-million) and has three years left on his Toronto contact plus an option year.

-Also Wednesday, Toronto confirmed it had re-signed veteran French midfielder Benoit Cheyrou, who scored the go-head goal in overtime in the second leg of TFC’s dramatic Eastern Conference championship win over Montreal.
+Also Wednesday, Toronto confirmed it had re-signed veteran French midfielder Benoît Cheyrou, who scored the go-head goal in overtime in the second leg of TFC’s dramatic Eastern Conference championship win over Montreal.
 The deal is one year plus an option.

 The 35-year-old Cheyrou is seen as a reliable on-field deputy for captain Michael Bradley when needed.
 Off the field, he is a valuable mentor to the club’s younger talent.
 As such, he is expected to stay with the franchise when his playing days are over.